Ryūji Miyamoto: Architectural Apocalypse

 After documenting the demolition of Tokyo's Nakano Prison in 1983, Miyamoto spent five years observing the changing face of the city and its architecture.
 He focused on demolition sites, which he calls "tsukanoma no haikyo" or "temporary ruins".
 The curator Hasegawa Yuko describes this fondness for ruins as a "corrective reaction to the violent changes in the cityscape that had become the status quo."

 Despite the recession in the Japanese economy, ceaseless streams of people still churn though the train terminals topped one after the next with new high-rise structures.
 On the surface, the city of Tokyo keeps molting its skin, emerging ever renewed, bright and shiny.
 Yet the shinier that superficial gleam appears, the deeper and darker grows the shadowed underside. (...)

 Photography is a construct of light and dark and photosensitive material.
 Whether photography does or doesn't go digital, I believe that basic rule still holds.
-Light passing though a lens or pinhole burns an image on photosensitive material kept in a dark space, fixing a set view of the world.
+Light passing through a lens or pinhole burns an image on photosensitive material kept in a dark space, fixing a set view of the world.
 The act of photographing is always an encounter between light and photosensitive material in darkness.
 As the dark underside of the city grows still deeper and darker, I'm sure we won't run out of further encounters between light and whatever photosensitive apparatus.

 — Ryūji Miyamoto, Miyamoto, Ryūji; 宮本隆司 (2003).
 Shin kenchiku no mokushiroku. 宮本隆司 (Shohan ed.).
 Tōkyō: Heibonsha. p.
 3.

 Beginning with Hans Poelzig’s Grosses Schauspielhaus in Berlin, Architectural Apocalypse documents the final days of historic early-twentieth-century buildings, traces of the past that had been deemed inefficient, out of place, and unnecessary in the globalizing metropolis.
 Miyamoto pictures them individually with a focus on the material decomposition of the structure.
 The buildings that Miyamoto photographed in the midst of their demolition represent a range of industries geared towards popular entertainment, such as cinemas, breweries, department stores, and the remnants of international expos.
 Hayashi describes these buildings as “significant gathering places for the masses in the modern city, spaces of pleasure where they enjoyed themselves while dreaming utopian dreams.”

 In 1988, Miyamoto compiled his images of “temporary ruins” into a photobook provocatively entitled Kenchiku no mokushiroku (Architectural Apocalypse).
 In 1988, Miyamoto received the Kimura Ihei Award for Architectural Apocalypse, and since 1986 these photographs have been featured in more than fifty individual and group exhibitions.
 The images were published in architectural journals such as SD (Space + Design), Toshi Jūtaku, and Shitsunai at the same time that they were appearing in the journals Asahi Graph and Bijutsu Techō.
 The photobook was republished in 2003 with additional images, and it was a centerpiece of Miyamoto’s 2004 retrospective exhibition at the Setagaya Art Museum in Tokyo.